ralphsawaya/ovh/MongoDoc/mongodb_02_Best_practise_to_implement _your_first_mongoDB_instance/guide.en-gb.md

 You can refer to the [Getting Started](https://help.ovhcloud.com/csm/en-public-cloud-databases-getting-started?id=kb_article_view&sysparm_article=KB0048745) documentation to create your MongoDB cluster based on the result of the sizing.

+## Private vs Public Networks for Managed MongoDB Database
+When deploying a managed MongoDB database, one critical decision involves choosing between a [private and public network setup](https://help.ovhcloud.com/csm/en-ie-public-cloud-databases-configure-vrack?id=kb_article_view&sysparm_article=KB0048817).
+Each option has its own set of advantages and considerations.
+Understanding these differences can help you make an informed decision that best suits your application's requirements.
+Check the following

+## Scale up MongoDB Cluster

+## Scale Down MongoDB Cluster

 ## Connecting to MongoDB Database with MongoDB Compass

 To connect to your MongoDB database hosted on OVH using MongoDB Compass, follow these steps: